gift-surg/VolumetricReconstructionFromPrintedFilms/README.md

 * `pip install -e .`

 Note, that
-* the current version relies on the deconvolution operator as implemented in the [NiftyMIC][niftymic] toolkit.
-It therefore relies on the [ITK version][itkniftymic] specifically developed for this purpose which needs to be installed separately.
-Therefore, please follow the installation instructions as provided in [NiftyMIC][niftymic].
+* the current version relies on the deconvolution operator as implemented in the [NiftyMIC][niftymic].
+Please follow the instructions as provided there for a step-by-step installation.
 * we suggest using the matplotlib version 1.4.3 as more recent versions (we tried matplotlib >= 2.0.0) may slow down the visualization performance of the semi-automatic slice extraction tool substantially.